 The oldest school buildings on the original school campus were damaged during the Long Beach Earthquake in 1933 and were eventually demolished.
-Although some newer structures remained intact, the site had already become inadequate for the needs of the student population for many years prior to the earthquake.
+Although some newer structures remained intact, the site had already been inadequate for the needs of the student population for many years prior to the earthquake.
 Therefore, in 1934, the district decided to relocate the school to a larger site.97

 In 1934, the school district acquired lots 1 to 18 on block 43 of the East Santa Monica Tract for the new John Adams Middle School.
 The block was sold to the district by Burkhard Investment Company of Los Angeles.
 Joseph Burkhard founded Occidental Life Insurance Company.
 He and his sons were real estate investors and owned several blocks in the East Santa Monica tract.
+99

-The East Santa Monica Tract was a large, irregularly-shaped tract, first subdivided in 1887.100 It was one of the earliest tracts to be established in Santa Monica, yet, like the rest of this southeast corner of Santa Monica known as Sunset Park, it developed slowly until the late 1930s.
-However, the neighborhood growth in Sunset Park by the late 1930s made the construction of a new school in the city's southeast a necessity.
-A child development center was also added to the school to assist working mothers in the neighborhood.101
+The East Santa Monica Tract was a large, irregularly-shaped tract, first subdivided in 1887.
+100 It was one of the earliest tracts to be established in Santa Monica, yet, like the rest of this southeast corner of Santa Monica known as Sunset Park, it developed slowly until the late 1930s.
+Even in 1940 there were still large areas of vacant property near John Adams Middle School.
+The neighborhood growth in Sunset Park by the late 1930s made the construction of a new school in the city's southeast a necessity.
+A child development center was also added to the school to assist working mothers in the neighborhood.
+101